Ahla, Pakistan

-Ahla is a village and Union council of Mandi Bahauddin District in the Punjab province of Pakistan.
-Ahla is situated on the southern bank of Lower Jhelum canal, about 9 km from Mandi Bahauddin city.
-It is located at an altitude of 202 metres (666 ft) from the sea level.
-Ahla is headquarters of Union council Ahla.
-It has a railway station by its name, located almost 3 km from the village.
+Ahla is a village and union council of Mandi Bahauddin District in the Punjab province of Pakistan.
+Ahla is situated on the southern bank of Lower Jhelum Canal, about 9 km from Mandi Bahauddin city.
+It is located at an altitude of 202 metres (666 ft) above sea level.
+Ahla is the headquarters of union council Ahla.
+It has a railway station, located some 3 km from the village.